The Dapivirine Vaginal Ring

 People who may use the ring must have a leading role in the decisions that will govern how the ring is delivered.
 Their voices must be heard.

 Prevention options that mitigate or eliminate barriers to access are essential.
-Key populations, including men who have sex with men (MSM), transgender women (TGW), female sex workers (FSW), and adolescent girls and young women (AGYW) need effective options that work and fit into their lives.
+Key populations need effective options that work and fit into their lives.
 Each HIV prevention option has unique characteristics, and individuals may prefer a particular PrEP method for any number of reasons.
-Ensuring informed choice is key.
+Ensuring informed choice is key and is one of the main methods of advocates.

 - Guidelines for Dapivirine Ring Pilot Implementation Studies: Template Language for National-Level Guidance & Protocol Development — This tool provides adaptable guidelines for the design of implementation studies.
 Developed by the PROMISE Collaboration in close collaboration with USAID.

-- Dapivirine Vaginal Ring Advocacy Messaging Resource Package – This is a tool for developing a messaging framework and implementation plan in support of advocacy activities for the dapivirine vaginal ring.
+- Dapivirine Vaginal Ring Advocacy Messaging Resource Package – This is a toolkit for developing a messaging framework and implementation plan in support of advocacy activities for the dapivirine vaginal ring.